A PORTAL TO THE

 Our team developed four engaging interactive decals—

-Fun Type, Futurism, Doodled World, and Renaissance—activated through Snapchat, showcasing animations.
+Fun Type, Futurism, Doodled World, and Renaissance—activated through Snapchat, showcasing 3D animated art pieces.

 VISUAL CONCEPT / RENAISSANCE